Get the tools you need to begin writing short stories in WRITING FICTION: MASTER THE SHORT STORY

 By the end of this class, you will have a thorough understanding of the fundamentals of narrative craft.
-You will have written at least one short story, and you will be on your way to submitting it for publication.
+You will have completed several exercises in short fiction and will have a clear understanding of how to write a short story.

 Would you like to receive feedback on your work?

 Please note: This is not a workshop course.
 If you would like to receive feedback from the instructor on your final story, please purchase the Critique Add-on.

 Enroll now and get started today!